adamk5550/docs/Tools/Git/3 Commands.md

 #### -b

 Running `git branch -b` proceeded with an unused branch name will branch from the HEAD (latest commit in the current branch), create it and check it out immediately.
 See [git checkout](#git-checkout) for more info about checking out branches.

+## git clone

+Create a new local repo by cloning the contents of a remote repo.
+A new directory for the repo will be created within the current directory.

+`git clone [url] [directory]`

+- **url:** A valid Git URL.
+Typically this is HTTP, HTTPS or SSH.
+- **directory:** Optional.
+The name of the new repo directory.
+If omitted, the remote repo's name is used.

 ## git commit